 Students participating in the International Human Rights Summer Law Program earn four credits over a concentrated three-week program of study.
-Students select two 2-credit courses from a menu of courses that focuses on different aspects of human rights law.
-Please refer to the Rome Summer Law Program Calendar for a complete schedule of classes, exams and events
+Students select two two-credit courses from a menu of courses that focuses on different aspects of human rights law.
+Please refer to the Rome Summer Law Program Calendar for a complete schedule of classes, exams, and events

 (Except where otherwise noted, enrollment in each class is projected to be capped at 15, determined in the order in which we receive applicant deposits and final registration forms.)

 Art, Cultural Property and Human Rights (2 cr.) – This course is a survey course that explores art and cultural heritage from the perspective of human rights.
 We will examine the extent of human rights protection in international treaties and national laws (focusing in particular on American, European, and Italian law) for cultural heritage, artistic productions, and participation in cultural life.
 We will learn about the complex, multilayered regime of public and private regulation of art and cultural heritage, as well as the tensions between interests of the many public and private stakeholders, including nation-states, museums, art dealers, artists, and the general public.
 Some of the issues that we will study include artist’s rights in visual art, including copyright, moral rights, and droit de suite; international movement of art and antiquities and the illicit international trade in art; ownership of native cultural objects, including indigenous rights and group rights in cultural resources; repatriation of cultural objects; plundering and destruction of works of art in times of war and military conflict; and government censorship of art and support of art.
 Students will not only discuss theoretical issues, but will also have many opportunities to explore the cultural heritage of the “Eternal City” and Vatican City.
 Professor Fischer.